Yasaman-A/Assign1-1.1/README.md

   $ mkdir petstore1
 - Enter to the directory
   $ cd petstore1
-- Get the war file for version 1
+- Get the war file for version 1.0 and put it in this folder.

-  $
+- Unzip the folder and enter into the jpetstore folder

 - Startup the Tomcat server and deploy web application
   $ ./mvnw cargo:run -Dcargo.servlet.port=8080 -P tomcat90;